chaehyeon107/chaehyeon107.github.io/content/en/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)

 # Highlight the author in author lists? (true/false)
-highlight_name: true

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.

-sections:
   - block: interest
     content:
       title: 'ChaeHyeon’s CODING Interests'